Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Method

-where $\mathcal{H}(x^i)$ is the entropy of the global model predictions, defined as~\footnote{While computing the entropy we set $\tau$ to be $1$}:
+where $\mathcal{H}(x^i)$ is the entropy of the global model predictions and is given by (\ref{eq_entropy}).

-$\mathcal{D}_{\text{KL}}$ in Eq.~\ref{eq_kl} captures how close the local model's predictions are to the global model for a given sample $x^i$.
-Our weighting scheme in Eq.~\ref{eq_entropy} decides how much to learn from the global model for that sample based on the entropy $\mathcal{H}(x^i)$ of the server model predictions and the label distribution of the client data ($p_{k}^{y^{i}}$). $\mathcal{H}(x^i)$ captures the confidence of global model predictions.
-Since a higher value implies that the server predictions are noisy, we tend to reduce the weight, i.e, we give less importance to the global model if its entropy is high. $p_{k}^{y^{i}}$ is the probability that the sample belongs to a particular class.
+$\mathcal{D}_{\text{KL}}$ in Eq.~\ref{eq_kl} captures how close the local model's predictions are to the global model for any given sample $x^i$.
+Our weighting scheme in Eq.~\ref{eq_entropy} decides how much to learn from the global model for that sample based on the entropy $\mathcal{H}(x^i)$ of the server model predictions and the label distribution of the client data ($p_{k}^{y^{i}}$). $\mathcal{H}(x^i)$ captures the confidence of global model predictions, higher value implies the server predictions are noisy so we tend to reduce the weight, i.e, we give less importance to the global model if its entropy is high.
+The $p_{k}^{y^{i}}$ is the probability that the sample belong to a particular class.
 We give more weight to the sample if it belongs to the minority class.
-This promotes learning from the local data for the classes where the representation is sufficient enough, and for the minority classes we encourage them to stay closer to the global model.
-We approximate the label distribution $p_{k}^{y^i}$ with the empirical label distribution.
-It is computed as:
+This promotes learning from the local data for the classes where the representation is sufficient enough and for the minority classes we encourage them to stay closer to the global model. {In summary, the choice of alpha is designed to ensure that, when the global model encounters samples with high prediction entropy, we decrease the weighting on the regularization loss.
+Conversely, for samples with a low probability of occurrence, we prioritize learning from the global model.
+This adaptive approach enables local models to effectively learn from the cross-entropy loss for more frequent labels while leveraging the global model's guidance for less frequent labels.
+In Table~\ref{sup:tab:table6}, we highlight the importance of adaptive weights, where we clearly show that ASD with adaptive weights consistently improves performance when combined with off-the-shelf FL methods.} We approximate the label distribution $p_{k}^{y^i}$ with the empirical label distribution, it is computed as Eq.\ref{emp_pmf}.

 where $\mathbb{I}_{y^{i}=c}$ denotes the indicator function and its value is $1$ if the label of the $i^{th}$ training sample belongs to class $c$ else it is $0$.
-To simplify the notation, we use $p_k^c$ for $p_{k}^{y^{i}=c}$ as it depends only on the class $c$ for a client $k$.
-Finally we use Eqs.~\ref{eq_kl} and~\ref{eq_entropy} to compute $L_{k}^{ASD}(\mathbf{w})$, defined in Eq.~\ref{eq7}.
+To simplify notation, we use $p_k^c$ for $p_{k}^{y^{i}=c}$ as it depends only on the class $c$ for a client $k$.
+Finally we use Eq.\ref{emp_pmf} and Eq.~\ref{eq_entropy} to compute the $L_{k}^{ASD}(\mathbf{w})$ defined in Eq.\ref{eq7}.
+The choice of KL divergence in the Eq.~\ref{eq_kl} is motivated by the seminal work of Hinton et.al., which aims to match the temperature-raised softmax values between the pre-trained teacher model and student model for effective knowledge transfer. {We also analyzed the other statistical divergences such as reverse KL and Jenson-shannon divergence and empirically found that KL divergence is better.
+More details are presented in the Sec.~\ref{kl_choice} of the Appendix.}